CS126SP20/final-project-jacobdr4/DEVELOPMENT.md

 4. Deleted the Clear() method since it was redundant, I only needed to call shapes.clear().
 5. Deleted the SQLite 3 and SQLite modern cpp libraries

+#5/6/20
+1. Finalized some formatting to complete the project